How many migrants come to the UK?

 The Migration Observatory suggests that the UK has experienced “broadly similar levels of migration compared to other high-income countries, on average, over the past few decades”.

-Measuring the impact of migration by comparing the size of the foreign-born population as a percentage of the total population, the Observatory found that the share of foreign-born residents in the UK was similar to other ‘high-income’ countries such as the US and the Netherlands.
-Both the UK and US foreign-born population share was 14% in 2022, coming in at 15% in the Netherlands.
+Measuring the impact of migration by comparing the size of the foreign-born population as a percentage of the total population, the Observatory found that the share of foreign-born residents in the UK was similar to other ‘high-income’ countries.
+Both the UK and US foreign-born population share was 15% in 2023.

 Full Fact fights bad information